ClaraVnk/home-assistant-custom-energy-dashboard/README.md

-  <h3 align="center">How customize the colors of your energy dashboard on Home Assistant ?</h3>
+  <h3 align="center">How to customize the colors of your energy dashboard on Home Assistant ?</h3>
 </div>

 ### Built With